 Who is the course suitable for?

 This course is ideal for anyone with an interest and/or some involvement in information, advice or guidance delivery in their work but not as their main role, for example: learning support workers; mentors; people working in voluntary organisations or with adult or community groups; tutors and outreach workers.
 The course has a credit value of 15 on the Qualifications Credit Framework.

 You do not need to have any formal qualifications in order to follow this course, but you will need to demonstrate commitment and motivation to work through the specially prepared distance-learning materials.

 How is the course delivered?

 Candidates work through the course materials for the programme at times convenient to them, so there is no need to attend the college to gain the qualification.
 The learning materials contain the knowledge needed to meet the assessment requirements of the course and activities to allow candidates to practice their skills and test their learning.
 Assessments are based on a combination of knowledge and skills learned on the programme and work-based activities and experience.
-This course is available online or paper based.
 Learners should complete the course within 12 weeks.

 The course will cover the following areas and consists of two modules and five units: